Skip to main content

 Send us the brief.
 We’ll send back the keys.

-Within twenty-four business hours of accepting the engagement, you’ll have a private portal URL, a password, and a discovery intake waiting for you.
-The first row in your activity feed will be the one that says “kickoff.”
+Once we’ve accepted your engagement, you’ll receive a private portal URL, a password, and a discovery intake.
+The first row in your activity feed will be labeled “kickoff.”